Hormonal intrauterine device: Effectiveness

-After insertion, Mirena is effective at preventing pregnancy for up to seven years.
+After insertion, Mirena is effective at preventing pregnancy for up to eight years.
 Kyleena is approved for five years and Skyla is approved for three years.

 The hormonal IUD is a long-acting reversible contraceptive, and is considered one of the most effective forms of birth control.
 The first year failure rate for the hormonal IUD is 0.1-0.2% and the five-year failure rate is 0.7-0.9%.
 These rates are comparable to tubal sterilization, but unlike sterilization the effects of the hormonal IUD are reversible.

 The hormonal IUD is considered to be more effective than other common forms of reversible contraception, such as the birth control pill, because it requires little action by the user after insertion.
 The effectiveness of other forms of birth control is mitigated (decreased) by the users themselves.
 If medication regimens for contraception are not followed precisely, the method becomes less effective.
 IUDs require no daily, weekly, or monthly regimen, so their typical use failure rate is therefore the same as their perfect use failure rate.

+In a 10-year study, the levonorgestrel IUD was found to be as effective as oral medicines (tranexamic acid, mefenamic acid, combined oestrogen–progestogen or progesterone alone) for heavy periods; the same proportion of study participants had not had surgery for heavy bleeding and had similar improvements in their quality of life.

-In women with bicornuate uterus and in need of contraception, two IUDs are generally applied (one in each horn) due to lack of evidence of efficacy with only one IUD.
+In people with complete bicornuate uterus and in need of contraception, two IUDs are generally applied (one in each horn) due to lack of evidence of efficacy with only one IUD.
 Evidence is lacking regarding progestogen IUD usage for menorrhagia in bicornuate uterus, but a case report showed good effect with a single IUD for this purpose.